Ofbita/basketball-scorebook/readme.txt

 = Can I save the scorebook as PDF? =

-Yes.
-Use your browser's Print function (Ctrl+P or Cmd+P) and select "Save as PDF".
+Yes. select "Print/PDF".
 The layout is optimized for A4 landscape.

 = Is my data saved automatically? =